qydan/Purple_Sorcerer_Game/README.md

-# Purple_Sorcerer_Game
+# Purple Sorcerer Game
-Text based application for ECOR1042
+Text based application Purple Sorcerer Game for ECOR1042.
+This application was created as part of a group project.